conda/conda-dot-org/learn/faq.md

 - **Conda as a tool**: Conda is an open-source, cross-platform package manager used for managing software packages.

 - [**Conda packages**](https://docs.conda.io/projects/conda/en/latest/user-guide/concepts/packages.html): These are compressed tarballs or .conda files containing system-level libraries, modules, executables, and metadata, installed into the designated prefix.
+(Here, "prefix" refers to the installation directory where the packages are installed.
+It represents the target location on your system where the package files are placed.)

-- [**Conda environments**](https://docs.conda.io/docs/using/envs.html#:~:text=A%20conda%20environment%20is%20a,NumPy%201.6%20for%20legacy%20testing.): Conda environments are directories that contain specific collections of conda packages installed for a particular project or use case.
+- [**Conda environments**](https://docs.conda.io/projects/conda/en/latest/user-guide/concepts/environments.html): Conda environments are directories that contain specific collections of conda packages installed for a particular project or use case.

 - **Conda channels**: Conda channels are locations where packages are stored and serve as the base for hosting and managing packages.
-They are hosted on the [Anaconda.org](https://anaconda.org/) platform.
+They can be hosted on various platforms, including [Anaconda.org](https://anaconda.org/) and others.

 - **Conda, the package format**: Conda can also refer to the package format itself, which is an archive containing programs and metadata needed by package managers.

+- **Conda distributions**: Conda is included in various distributions.
+[Miniconda](https://docs.conda.io/en/latest/miniconda.html) provides a minimal installation, [Anaconda](https://www.anaconda.com/) includes additional pre-installed packages, and there is also [Micromamba](https://mamba.readthedocs.io/en/latest/user_guide/micromamba.html), a lightweight distribution based on Conda.

 - **Miniconda and Anaconda**: These are distributions that include conda as the package manager.
 [Miniconda](https://docs.conda.io/en/latest/miniconda.html) provides a minimal installation, while [Anaconda](https://www.anaconda.com/) includes additional pre-installed packages.

-- **Conda community**: The conda community includes channels like [conda-forge](https://conda-forge.org/) and [bioconda](https://bioconda.github.io/), which provide additional packages and resources.
+- **Conda community**: The Conda community includes channels like [conda-forge](https://conda-forge.org/) and [bioconda](https://bioconda.github.io/), which provide additional packages and resources.

-- **Conda, the tool (Mamba)**: [Mamba](https://mamba.readthedocs.io/en/latest/installation.html) is a high-performance, drop-in replacement for conda, written in C++, offering faster package management.
+- [**Mamba**](https://mamba.readthedocs.io/en/latest/installation.html): Mamba is a high-performance, drop-in replacement for Conda.
+It is written in C++ and offers faster package management.

 - [**Conda Package Specification**](https://conda.io/projects/conda-build/en/latest/resources/package-spec.html): This refers to the contents of an extracted package, regardless of the compression format used.